Bankruptcy Lawyer in New Haven, CT

 3. Bankruptcy Ruins Your Credit

-You may feel anxious about filing for bankrputcy because of what it means for the future of your credit.
+You may feel anxious about filing for bankruptcy because of what it means for the future of your credit.
 While filing Chapter 7 or 13 will likely limit your credit options for up to 10 years, filing may actually improve your score once the debt is discharged.
 A bankruptcy firm like Eric Lindh Foster Law can help you decide whether liquidation or reorganization of your debt is the better choice for your individual situation.

 4. You End Up With Nothing

-When you think of bankroptcy, you may imagine creditors taking away everything you own and leaving you penniless.
+When you think of bankruptcy, you may imagine creditors taking away everything you own and leaving you penniless.
 This is a common myth, but you can rest assured that even a Chapter 7 liquidation has exemptions that allow you to keep some of your property.
 Items necessary for employment, such as motor vehicles, are usually exempt but you may have to give up a second vehicle unless you can prove it is necessary in keeping you or your spouse employed.

 Why Hire a Bankruptcy Lawyer?